 Engelman even suggests it to her patients as a great replacement for coffee when they’re in need an energy boost.
 “The anti-inflammatory properties will help with muscle recovery after a workout and can reduce chronic inflammation associated with skin diseases like rosacea, psoriasis, and acne.
 In addition to drinking water, I suggest cactus water instead of coffee for an afternoon pick me up,” she says.

 “There are some extra benefits to cactus over coconut,” Shapiro explains.
 “Cactus water has a better flavor.
 There are fewer cactus water brands, so it’s easier to navigate true and healthy options.
 It’s lower in sugar and higher in antioxidants, so that’s better for your health and skin.
 Additionally, it’s lower in carbs and sugar than most coconut water brands.”

 According to Nazarian, topically applying cactus water in oil form works wonders for your skin.
 “It works like many other facial oils to hydrate your skin due to its high fatty acid content.
 The real benefit is that it helps prevent water loss throughout your skin, so your skin will retain hydration for longer periods of time.”

 Wang takes a more DIY approach and puts her cactus water in a spray bottle to mist her skin throughout the day.
-“I also put cotton pads soaked in cactus water in my fridge and put them on my eyes in the morning—it helps with my puffy eyes in the a.m.
+“I also put cotton pads soaked in cactus water in my fridge and put them on my eyes in the morning—it helps with my puffy eyes.
 I also love using cactus water as a toner.
 My facial oil is better absorbed on my dampened skin after I’ve applied cactus water.”